Sydney-Informatics-Hub/training-RNAseq/README.md

 You will now have a skeleton of the course website, ready for editing.
 The template repo will be available as a remote repository, should you wish to update the template files later on.

-### i.
+### ii.
 Create a course repo on Sydney-Informatics-Hub

 Go to the Sydney Informatics Hub [external git site](https://github.com/Sydney-Informatics-Hub) (this site!), and create a new repository